0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 **What is a "fire control component"?**

-The bill defines this as any "component necessary for the firearm to initiate, complete, or continue the firing sequence" including things like the hammer, bolt, bolt carrier, cylinder, trigger, firing pin, striker, or slide rails.
+The bill defines this as any "component necessary for the firearm to initiate, complete, or continue the firing sequence, including any of the following: hammer, bolt, bolt carrier, cylinder, trigger, firing pin, striker, or slide rails."

 **Then what is an "unfinished frame or receiver"?**

-Putting all this together, an "unfinished frame or receiver" would be any part of a firearm that meets all of the following:
+Putting all this together, an "unfinished frame or receiver" would be any part of a firearm that satisfies all of the following:

-1. Visible from the exterior; and
+1. Is visible from the exterior; and
 2. Houses fire control components; and
 3. Is partially complete, disassembled, or inoperable; and
 4. Either: